psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 *Another critical review of the poem can be found in a dissertation published in 1896, "Sir Cleges.
 Eine mittelenglische Romanze.
 I. Einleitung" by Adolf Treichel.
 It's in German, so I'll need to run it through a translation tool first...*

 A version of the poem presented using a rather more "modern" form of English can be found in various works by Henry Morley published as part of Cassell's *Library of English Literature*.
+The notes include multiple comments on etymology and pronunication, though not, it has to be said, on how to pronounce *Cleges*!

 ```{admonition} In *Shorter English Poems*, Henry Morley, 1870
 :class: dropdown